-A public consultation was carried out in respect of this Statement of Principles from date 5th July 2021 until 20th August 2021.
-As well as sending consultation letters and emails directly to all persons affected by gambling, a public notice was displayed at the Council offices at Swale House (East Street, Sittingbourne), Gateway Sheerness (High Street, Sheerness) and Alexandra Centre (Preston Street, Faversham), for the duration of the consultation and an advertisement of the consultation was published in (insert name of local newspaper and date published).
+A public consultation was carried out in respect of this Statement of Principles from date 5th July 2021 until 13th August 2021.
+As well as sending consultation letters and emails directly to all persons affected by gambling, a public notice was displayed at the Council offices at Swale House (East Street, Sittingbourne), Gateway Sheerness (High Street, Sheerness) and Alexandra Centre (Preston Street, Faversham), for the duration of the consultation and an advertisement of the consultation was published in The Kent Messenger, Sittingbourne, Faversham and Sheerness issues on 27th July 2021.

-responses were received to the consultation.
+No responses were received to the consultation.